Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 ![Figure 25.13](figure25-13.png)
 - Without limits to LTP and LTD, the synapses become unstable and tend towards extremes.
 - *Metaplasticity*: that the rules of synaptic plasticity change depending on the history of synaptic or cellular activity.
-- *Denervation supersensitivity*: when a neuron increases in excitability due to loss of synaptic input.
+- *Denervation supersensitivity*: when the loss of input into a neuron increases its excitability.
 - Maybe this supersensitivity is the reason why phantom limbs occur.
 - When cortical neurons are silenced, their electrical excitability increases.
 - However, the increase preserves the relative differences in the strengths of synapses on a neuron.